-The PHA will inspect units under suspension within twenty business days of the owner's notification that the work has been completed.
+The PHA will inspect units under suspension within ten business days of the owner's notification that the work has been completed.

-If the owner makes repairs during the abatement period, payment will resume on the day the failure sign off is received, providing the unit passes inspection at the next scheduled reinspection.
-This pro-rated portion of the HAP will be included with next month's payment.
+If the owner makes repairs during the abatement period, payment will resume on the day the unit passes inspection.
+This pro-rated portion of the HAP will be included with the next month's payment.